 Californians take Sonoma Valley’s wine country for granted for romantic sojourns and girlfriend getaways.
-But it’s also one of my favorite destinations with my 2-year-old son.
-It’s one of those places where it’s possible to find activities that keep parents and kids happy at the same time, making it a surprisingly rich destination for a family weekend away.
+But it’s also one of my favorite family destinations.
+It’s one of those places where it’s possible to find activities that keep parents and kids happy at the same time, making it a surprisingly rich destination for a weekend away with a child.

 I love the valley’s many small B&Bs but when I visit with my son, I prefer the Lodge at Sonoma because it’s location can’t be beat.
 With a TrainTown, playground and a Capri Ristorante’s good pizza all within a few blocks, you can entertain and feed active youngsters without having to wrangle with car seats or even strollers.

 Start any trip with a visit to Sonoma’s tourist board to see what festivals or other special events might be going on.
 The Sonoma County Fair takes place in the first half of August.
 Petaluma hosts music, art and food festivals and a hot-air balloon festival (above) through the summer months.
 There are air and car shows later in August and family movie nights through out the summer.

 Sonoma Plaza in the town of Sonoma has an Old West feel that my family loves.
 We like to buy a take-out picnic from just about any of the adjacent restaurants.
 Then we seek out shade under one of the Plaza’s big, leafy trees.
 Afterward, we head to the duck pond with our leftover bread or to either of two nearby play areas.

 TrainTown has a handful of amusement park rides but its main draw is a quarter-scale railroad that covers 4 miles of track and stops at a miniature town and petting zoo.
 Great for kids, but adult train enthusiasts (ie: most dads) get a kick out of it, too.

 The Russian River is gentle and is a great place to swim or paddle, even with very little kids.